Mahmoud al-Zahar

-Mahmoud al-Zahar (محمود الزهار; born 6 May 1945) is a Palestinian politician.
+Mahmoud al-Zahar (محمود الزهار; born 6 May 1945) is a Palestinian politician and physician.
 He is a co-founder of Hamas and a member of the Hamas leadership in the Gaza Strip.
-Al-Zahar served as foreign affairs minister in the Hamas-dominated Palestinian Authority Government of March 2006 (also known as the First Haniyeh Government) that was sworn in on 29 March 2006 and lasted until 17 March 2007.
+Al-Zahar has served as a member of the Palestinian Legislative Council since 18 February 2006 and served as foreign affairs minister in the Hamas-dominated Palestinian Authority Government of March 2006 (also known as the First Haniyeh Government) that was sworn in on 29 March 2006 and lasted until 17 March 2007.

 Early life and education

 Little is known about al-Zahar's early life beyond the fact that he was born in Gaza City in 1945 to a Palestinian father and an Egyptian mother.

 In 1971, he graduated from the Cairo University Faculty of Medicine and five years later he got his master's degree in General Surgery from Ain Shams University, Cairo.
 He then became the adviser to the Palestinian Health Minister, and helped create the Palestinian Medical Society and was one of the primary founders of the Islamic University in Gaza in 1978.